thehenchnerd

 Asking a male why testosterone is important is the equivalent of asking him what makes him a man.

-Testosterone is responsible for the following:
+Testosterone has many positive benefits and is responsible for the following:

 • Muscle mass (why men naturally carry more muscle compared to women)